 What We Do

-Located at 625 N .Sylvania Ave. just east of downtown Fort Worth, TX; Taylor Lane is a full-service atelier for bridal gowns, bras and corsets.
-We have introduced a new way to purchase your undergarments.
+Located at 625 N .Sylvania Ave. just east of downtown Fort Worth, TX; Taylor Lane is a full-service Atelier of bridal gowns, bras and corsets.
+We make each piece from start to finish by hand in our shop.

 Our Shop custom designs, drafts and manufactures:

 - Custom Bras

 - We stock a limited selection Standard Size Corsets